Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

-The choice of filter used will depend on the structure of the image.
-For example, the images of \m87 from \citetalias{EHTCIV} are ring-like, while the reconstructions of 3c 279 from \citet{3c279EHT} can be described by several Gaussian brightness distributions.
-In this section, we present the various filters that are implemented in \VIDAjl.
-Note that other filters can be added with minimal effort from the user and can be constructed by simply adding the current filters to form composite filters\footnote{See the documentation at \url{https://ptiede.github.io/VIDA.jl/dev/}.}.
+The choice of template used will depend on the structure of the image.
+For example, the images of \m87 from \citetalias{EHTCIV} are ring-like, while the reconstructions of 3C~279 from \citet{3c279EHT} can be described by several Gaussian brightness distributions.
+In this section, we present the various templates that are implemented in \VIDAjl.